traceforce/mcp-xray/README.md

 Contributions are welcome!
 Please ensure that:

 1. Code follows Go best practices
-2. Tests are included for new features
+2. Tests and examples are included for new features
-3. Protocol buffers are regenerated after changes
-4. Documentation is updated
+3. Documentation is updated

-## License

-[Specify your license here]

 ## References